Student work

 Are you ready to embark on a journey through the world of programming?
 This track will prepare you for a role as a software engineer in the creative media or games industry, including console, PC and handheld gaming consoles.

-You choose a study track before the start of your studies, so that right from year 1 you take on the role that best suits your own interests and development wishes.
-In the second year, you can either choose to become a ‘general developer’ after all, or continue in the direction you chose in the first year.
-Examples of roles include character artist, graphics programmer and level designer.
+You will choose a study track before the start of your studies, allowing you to focus, right from year one, on your own interests and development goals.
+In the second year, you will have the opportunity to choose from more specialised specialist roles, such as character artist, graphics programmer or level designer.

 A typical week looks as follows.
 Please note that this is just an example.